KathrynZhu/AutoPodcast/README.API.md

 Set the environment variable:

-Note: as-written the python request to elevenlabs does not appear to be using this.
+Note: as written, the python request to elevenlabs does not appear to be using this.
 See the elevenlabs python library docs for info about making use of the API key.

 ```